RedPho/sync_player/README.md

 This is a program to watch local videos(or online videos if you have the link of the video) together with friends in sync.
 I created this project because screen sharing alternative doesn't always work nice(because of the internet speed or limitations of the platforms)
-# Build (Works for Linux and Windows):
+Works for Linux and Windows
+# Build:
 Just open the command line in client or server folder and type commands:
 ```commandline
 mkdir build